richardlford/build-path-prefix-map-spec/spec.in.rst

 of 25000 Debian packages being unreproducible when the build path is varied.

 These paths do not exist at runtime, nor do they exist in the source code.
-An improvement is to use relative paths; if the source is then modified, the binaries will change by design.
-These paths can also be easily used as runtime paths, for example to access source-code packages that are installed into standard paths, for IDEs and debuggers.
+An improvement is to use relative paths that depend only on the source layout.
+These paths can also be easily used as runtime paths, for example to access source-code packages installed into standard paths, for IDEs and debuggers.

 This requires knowledge of where the top-level source directories are, and where (if any) the top-level out-of-tree-build directories are.
 However, some